Frequently asked questions

 Neuroplastogen molecules, in contrast with psychoplastogen molecules, do not cause psychoactive effects, such as dissociative effects or psychedelic effects (Cooper 2023).

-The term “neuroplastogen” was coined by members the Levomecor team as outlined in their 2019 patent applications and was trademarked in the US (2022) and EU (2020).
+The term “neuroplastogen” was coined by members the Levomecor team as outlined in their 2019 patent applications and was first trademarked in the EU (2020) and then in the US (2022).

-In summary, neuroplastogen™ refers to a proprietary class of molecules designed to restore physiological neural plasticity without psychoactive effects.
+In summary, neuroplastogen™ refers to a proprietary class of molecules designed to restore physiological neural plasticity without psychoactive effects (Cooper 2023).

 Where does Levomecor perform its research and development?